cabal-club/cable-core.js/README.md

 * Does not fully take care of all concerns required for a client application ([cable-client.js](https://github.com/cabal-club/cable-client.js) services that)
 * Networking primitives (up & coming)

+## Implementation status

+To better understand what has and has not been implemented, see the document [implementation-status.md](implementation-status.md).
+It enumerates all of the Cable protocol's specified behaviour and lists whether or not it has been implemented yet.

 ## Example
 This slightly longer example shows how to setup an end-to-end response-request cycle between two different cable instances.
 What it lacks in brevity it hopefully makes up for in terms of